WordPress Taxonomy: What It Is and How to Create Custom Taxonomies

 WordPress Codex defines taxonomy as a grouping mechanism for all of your content.
 In short, it allows you to group your posts based on shared characteristics.

-Two of the most popular WordPress taxonomies to group posts are Categories and Tags.
-They both rest under the taxonomy umbrella.
 In total, there are four taxonomies in WordPress that you can use to group your posts.
+Let’s take a look at each one.

 1. Category

 The first way is to log in to your Dashboard and head to Posts -> Categories.
-There, you can define your categories, as well as add in the slug and define child categories.
+There, you can define your categories, as well as add in the WordPress slug and define child categories.

 The second option is to head to Posts -> Add New.
-You can add categories directly from the panel next to your visual editor.
+You can add multiple categories directly from the panel next to your visual editor.
 While it is the easier option, it doesn’t let you define the slug and description.

 2. Tag